CollepardoLab/Nucleosome_Pulling/README.md

 echo $LD_LIBRARY_PATH
 ```
 Notes:
-- Save the LD_LIBRARY_PATH since you nees to add ir in the pulling_sim init step
+- Save the LD_LIBRARY_PATH since you need to add it in the pulling_sim init step
 - Get the path of lmp executable and chromatin.so
 - Install Grossfield Lab WHAM and get the path of the executable